 the affected areas.

 By Advance Appointment ONLY.
-These sessions require cost of travel and hourly compensation for time out of office.
+These sessions require cost of travel , travel time and hourly compensation for time out of office.